Venkatareddy-iosmcn/ieee_ants2024_oai_tutorial/vmsetup/Setup_VM_GCP.md

 # Virtual Machine Creation in Google Cloud Platform for Running OAI

 #  1. Introduction
 This tutorial describes the steps in creating a virtual machine (VM) on the Google Cloud Platform (GCP).
-The VM can run an end-to-end 5G network based on the OpenAirInterface (OAI) software stack in an RF simulated (RFsim) mode.
+The VM can run an end-to-end 5G network based on the OpenAirInterface (OAI) software stack in RF simulator (RFsim) mode.

 ## 1.1 Prerequisites
 Before you begin, make sure you have access to your GCP account.
-If you do not have one, you can sign up with your google account at   [https://cloud.google.com/](https://cloud.google.com)
+If you do not have one, you can sign up with your Google account at   [https://cloud.google.com/](https://cloud.google.com)

-Depending on the country you are located, generally, you have some free credits to try the GCP products.
-If you haven't used them already, these free credits would be enough to have a hands-on experience with OAI for a few days.
+Depending on the country you are located in, you generally have some free credits to try the GCP products.
+If you haven't used them already, these free credits would be enough for a few days to have a hands-on experience with OAI.

 ## 1.2 Minimum Computing Requirements
 To run an end-to-end 5G network with OAI Core Network (CN),